 As I am going through things she left us, I find writings that are clearly drafts that she meant to publish after working on them.
 They are in various stages of completion.
 I will post on this blog, under her byline, those drafts that are complete enough to hold their own.
 I may add commentary or other notes and adjust formatting for the sake of clarity and more comfortable reading.
 But I will not otherwise edit her words.
 I didn’t edit her words when she was alive and won’t do it when she is gone.
 If you do add words in the main body of her unpublished work, I will indicate clearly which words are mine.

-Sometimes I come across her posts in Facebook Memories that can stand on their own as full post — some are short, and some are long.
-I will plan some of those selected writings into posts on this blog to have a redundant mechanism of keeping them and also so that they are easier to find than Facebook Memories.
-When I do this, I will make the title for the post as most of her posts on Facebook, like most of the rest of ours, don’t have titles.
-I will indicate the original date of the Facebook post when I add it to Uzma’s blog.
-I realize that many of the Facebook-to-blog posts won’t be about breast cancer, but I think you, her readers, will be okay with that.
+Sometimes I come across her blog posts on other sites or Facebook post that can stand on their own.
+I will copy some of those selected writings into this blog to have a redundant mechanism of keeping them and finding them.
+When I do this, I will make keep any title she wrote for the post.
+I will create titles for her untitled posts when I put them on this blog.
+I will indicate the original date of the piece when I add it to Uzma’s blog.
+Though Uzma wrote only about breast cancer and related things on this blog, some of this material from other places will be about breast cancer, but this blog will allow all of it to be saved in one place.
+I hope, you, her readers, will be okay with that.